devicetree-org/dt-schema/README.md

 automatically.

 This code depends on Python 3 with the pylibfdt, ruamel.yaml, rfc3987, and jsonschema libraries.
-Installing pylibfdt depends on the 'swig' program.
+Building pylibfdt depends on the 'swig' program.

 On Debian/Ubuntu, the dependencies can be installed with apt and/or pip.
-The rfc3987 module is not packaged, so pip must be used:

 ```
-sudo apt install swig
-sudo apt install python3 python3-ruamel.yaml
+sudo apt install python3 python3-libfdt python3-ruamel.yaml python3-rfc3987
-pip3 install rfc3987
 ```